-Automotive Software Performance Improvement and Capability dEtermination (ASPICE) is a standard made by german car makers.
+Automotive Software Process Improvement and Capability dEtermination (ASPICE) is a standard made by german car makers.
 It provides rough guidelines to improve your software development processes and to assess suppliers.
 This means that practically the whole european automotive industry must follow ASPICE and if you want to know how software development works there it provides a good broad overview.

 AutomativeSPICE is derived from the generic SPICE (ISO/IEC 15504) standard.
 While there are other instances, ASPICE seems to be the only one which got any traction.
 You can find a lot of ASPICE material on the internet unrestricted by paywalls.